Abdelazeem777/Abdelazeem777/README.md

 <img src="https://komarev.com/ghpvc/?username=Abdelazeem777&style=flat"/>

-Hi, I'm Abdelazeem, a **Senior Mobile Developer** and **Mobile Team Lead** at Spark Systems with extensive experience in mobile development and a burgeoning passion for **Backend** technologies.
+Hi, I'm Abdelazeem, a **Mobile Team Lead** with extensive experience in mobile development and a burgeoning passion for **Backend** technologies.
 Specializing in Flutter and native Android development, I am also diving deep into backend systems, exploring ASP.NET, NodeJS, PostgreSQL, MongoDB, Neo4j, and more to enhance my technical leadership skills.

 ## 🚀 About Me
 - **Mobile Team Lead** at Spark Systems, leading projects and driving innovations in mobile and backend technologies.